The Stress-Free Guide To Hosting Your First Dinner Party [8 Steps, With Pictures]

 Don’t drink and/or have friends who don’t drink?

-BBC Good Food’s top 10 non-alcoholic drinks has something for everyone.
+BBC Good Food’s top 10 non-alcoholic drinks have something for everyone.

 4. Prepare in advance